zcrayman/tut-rest/1/README.md

 ### Add the operations (HTTP methods)

-Along with the URLs you're going to expose for the RESTful service for each resource, you also need to specify what can be done to each resource.
+Along with the URLs you're going to expose for the RESTful service for each resource, you also need to decide what can be done to each resource.

 RESTful services rely on the HTTP methods passed as part of an HTTP request header to tell the service what needs to be done with the addressed resource.
 The full set of HTTP methods allowed constitute the [uniform interface](http://en.wikipedia.org/wiki/Representational_state_transfer) to RESTful services.